 As current head coach of Molde, he has already guided them to three titles and has further boosted his image as a man who always strives to do his best for the fans, the excitement of the game and its integrity.

-Not much has changed since he hung up his boots back in 2007 because, while he has been retired from playing for nearly nine years, he remains a key figure in European football.
+Not much has changed since he hung up his boots back in 2007 because, while he has been retired from playing for a decade, he remains a key figure in European football.